Lessons learned about Iowa women's hoops entering Big Ten play

 The Hawkeyes will vie for an at-large bid to the NCA A Tournament as long as Maryland and Ohio State don’t endure epic meltdowns.
 And an RPI under 40 should nearly guarantee a team entry to the Big Dance, especially a Big Ten team.

 If Iowa continues to avoid bad conference losses against teams like Illinois, Nebraska, Wisconsin and Rutgers, its RPI will drop to the 30s and pretty much stay there.
+That’s a big if, though, in the minefield known as conference basketball.

 Iowa practiced on Dec.
 22, took four days off for the holidays and will return to practice Dec.
 26. It opens the Big Ten season at Illinois Dec.
 28.